lancegui/lancegui.github.io/_posts/2026-05-18-ai-research-workflow.md

 - A local model for cheap, private, offline tasks
 - Claude for difficult coding and long-context reasoning
-- DeepSeek or another lower-cost API model when price matters
+- DeepSeek or another lower-cost API model when price and context length matter

 This is one of the most important practical lessons: do not marry one model.
 Build a workflow where different models can plug into the same research environment.